dekuNukem/RGBeeb/README.md

 Obviously, the most important part is mounting the motherboard.
 So I found a spare and did some measurements.

-Imagine my surprise when it turns out the BBC micro motherboard is **almost identical in size** as the full-size ATX specification!
+Imagine my surprise when it turns out the BBC micro motherboard is **almost identical in size** as full-size ATX!

 ![Alt text](photos/comp.png)